Welcome to Trillium

-Trillium has been serving people with disabilities in Washington since 1983.
+Trillium has been serving people with disabilities and Washington State employers since 1983.
+We connect people with disabilities to employment opportunities.
 We were one of the pioneer supported employment agencies in the United States.
 We originated as a demonstration project by the University of Oregon to assist a local manufacturer of defibrillators, Physio-Control, in the employment of assemblers with developmental disabilities.
 This successful project demonstrated to the nation that people with significant disabilities could participate fully in businesses producing quality products of a critical nature.
 This demonstration helped to influence national legislation on supported employment and pave the way for other people with developmental disabilities to obtain jobs in the community, influence government to move toward community employment and away from sheltered employment, and inspire other businesses to employ people with significant disabilities.

 The mission of Trillium Employment Services is to promote inclusive community and employment opportunities.